mateussibila/power-bi-HR-Dashboard/README.md

 ## 📊 Data

-The project is based on HR datasets containing information about employees, including:
+The project is based on the following datasets:

+- `people_data.csv`
-- Employee demographics
+- `people_employment_history.csv`

-- Employment dates (hire and exit)
-- Departments and job roles
-- Employment status and organizational structure
+These files contain employee demographics, employment history, departmental and job role information, and employment status.

-These datasets allow the analysis of workforce composition, hiring patterns, retention levels, and turnover behavior.
+They support analysis of workforce composition, hiring trends, retention, and turnover patterns.

 ---